Walking guidance

 Our website is designed to help keep you on track.
 Login to your dashboard where you can easily mark off the walks, strength exercises and stretches you have completed; and achieve badges along the way for hitting certain milestones.

 You can also manually add your walks or sync certain activity trackers to your account as another way to keep track of your progress on your dashboard.
 To do this head to ‘Track my walks’ from your dashboard.
-The activity trackers that can sync to our website are Fitbit, Strava, Map my fitness and Garmin.
+The activity trackers that can sync to our website are Fitbit, Map my fitness and Garmin.

 Can I pause my program once I’ve started?